woodjme/unifi-hotspot/README.md

 # unifi-hotspot

 The purpose of this repo is to provide a flexible, Node.js based external portal server for authorising Wi-Fi guests on Unifi products.
+Out of the box is currently support storing user information in Google Sheets or posting it via a webhook.

 ## What's new in V2